-The Mitchell Falls known as Punamii-unpuu to the local people and it is one of the most famous and spectacular places in Western Australia.
-You can see the falls from the air first and then walk the track to see it from other viewpoints which is an option on our Adventure Wild tour.
+The Mitchell Falls known as Punamii-unpuu to the local people is one of the most famous and spectacular places in Western Australia.
+You can see the falls from the air first and then walk the track to see it from other viewpoints which is an option on our Adventure Wild Kimberley Tour.
 It is a spectacular place and the local indigenous people have strong spiritual beliefs and connections with the whole area.

-We don't drive up to the Mitchell falls as it takes a whole day of travelling over very difficult roads with jarring corrugations and we would need three to four days to explore.
+We don't drive up to Punamii-unpuu, the Mitchell falls as it takes a whole day of travelling over very difficult roads with jarring corrugations.
+To achieve this we would need three to four days to explore.
 Instead we work with an operator who offers an optional day tour.

 The Mitchell Plateau is higher up again and as you fly over you get a sense of the whole of the Kimberley with the mighty rivers which flow out to the King Sound and the Cambridge Gulf.
 This is an exciting way to witness the Kimberley and gain a feel for the spectacular forces that made this region.